Egham Town F.C.: History

 In 1977 Egham joined Division Two of the Isthmian League.
 Restructuring saw them moved to Division One South in 1984, before Division Two was restored in 1991.
 They were relegated to Division Three at the end of the 1997–98 season and remained there until restructuring saw them placed in Division One South in 2002.
 The club were transferred to Division One West of the Southern League for the 2004–05 season, but were moved back to Division Two of the Isthmian League the following season.
 In 2006 the club left the Isthmian League and joined the Premier Division of the Combined Counties League.
 They were Premier Division champions in 2012–13, earning promotion to Division One Central of the Southern League.
 A third-place finish in 2015–16 saw them qualify for the promotion play-offs, in which they were beaten 4–2 on penalties in the semi-finals by St Ives Town after a 2–2 draw.
 The following season saw the club finish fifth, qualifying for the play-offs again and they went on to lose 4–0 to Farnborough in the semi-finals.

 At the end of the 2017–18 season, Egham were transferred to the South Central Division of the Isthmian League.
 They finished bottom of the division in 2018–19 and were relegated to Premier Division of the Combined Counties League.
+When the league gained an additional division as part of restructuring, the club were placed in the Premier Division North.
+They were runners-up in the Premier Division North in 2022–23, qualifying for a promotion/relegation play-off against Merstham of the Isthmian League, which Merstham won 3–1.
+The 2024–25 season saw Egham promoted back to step four.